FirstDateLabsInc/fdl-landing/docs/stories/story-landing-page-3.md

 ### Technical Summary

-Complete the landing page by implementing the final conversion-focused sections: FAQ (Shadcn accordion addressing objections), Final CTA (urgent call-to-action with social proof), and Footer (multi-column navigation).
+Complete the landing page by implementing the final conversion-focused sections: FAQ (Shadcn accordion addressing objections), Final CTA (urgent call-to-action with email waitlist input reusing WaitlistForm component from Hero with `variant="inline"`), and Footer (multi-column navigation).
 Integrate Shadcn UI for the FAQ accordion component.
 Polish all animations and transitions using Framer Motion.
 Apply the **premium minimalist, borderless aesthetic** consistently across all sections.
 Optimize performance to achieve Lighthouse score ≥ 90 on all metrics.
 Deploy to Cloudflare Workers using the @opennextjs/cloudflare adapter and configure custom domain with automatic DNS + TLS.

 **Design System Application:**
 - **CTA Buttons:** bg-primary (#f9d544) with hover:bg-accent (#ffe362) transitions